 History of the Conrad and Virginia Klee Foundation

 The Conrad and Virginia Klee Foundation was founded on August 6, 1957, with a check from the Klees for $5,000.
-Through further contributions from the Klees, and careful financial stewardship, the foundation has grown tremendously over the years, allowing it to make more than $28.4 million in grants as of 2018.
+Through further contributions from the Klees, and careful financial stewardship, the foundation has grown tremendously over the years, allowing it to make nearly $31 million in grants as of January 2021.
 The management of the Klee Foundation, and the focus of its philanthropy, have also evolved over time.